theeexodus/BlockVault-files/README.md

 **Secure your digital assets with blockchain technology.**

-Exodus eVault is a Python-based blockchain project built on the Chain Len platform.
+BlockVault is a Python-based blockchain project built on the Chain Len platform.
 It provides a robust solution for protecting your digital assets and sensitive information.

 ## Getting Started

-To use Exodus eVault, you can either install the required dependencies using:
+To use BlockVault, you can either install the required dependencies using:

 ```bash
 pip install -r requirements.txt